Find out what you are covered for with your travel insurance, and how the restrictions around COVID-19 might affect your travel plans.

-Insurers claim it is the duty of airlines to pay for bed and board for stranded passengers.
-Unfortunately in most cases these people will not be able to claim any shortfall from their travel insurer.
+Insurers claim it's the duty of airlines to pay for bed and board for stranded passengers.
+Unfortunately, in most cases these people will not be able to claim any shortfall from their travel insurer.

 Generally, travel insurance covers a wide range of risks, including medical treatment costs, loss of possessions, delay and curtailment.
 However, beware of the fine print as insurers will expect you to take reasonable care - so for example, if you leave possessions unattended, then they may not be covered if they are lost or stolen.

-Also, beware of boozing on holiday.
-If you are drunk - which is defined as anything over the UK legal limit - your claim will not be covered if, say, you were robbed or hurt.
+Also, beware of drinking heavily holiday.
+If you're drunk - which is defined as anything over the UK legal limit - your claim will not be covered if, say, you were robbed or hurt.

 It will consider claims on a case-by-case basis because policies are all worded differently.
 The FOS will look at issues including the wordings of individual policies, and a person's circumstances when they took out the policy.